-RAF Assessment: The institutional structures that were established at the national and sub-national levels provide for effective engagement and participation of key stakeholders, which was confirmed during the first round of comprehensive consultation conducted at both levels.
-Plans have been prepared by the focal points of each state for conducting further stakeholder participation and consultations at the local level and they are currently awaiting funding to implement them.
-However, further work and more support is needed for enhanced continuous consultation and participation of all key stakeholders in the preparation and implementation of the REDD+ strategy, particularly of women and forest-dependent communities, which need to be empowered.
+RAF Assessment Criteria: RAF Assessment: The institutional structures that were established at the national and sub-national levels provide for (i) Participation and engagement of key effective engagement and participation of key stakeholders, stakeholders; which was confirmed during the first round of comprehensive (ii) Consultation processes; consultation conducted at both levels.
+Plans have been prepared (iii) Information sharing and accessibility by the focal points of each state for conducting further of information; stakeholder participation and consultations at the local level and (iv) Implementation and public they are currently awaiting funding to implement them. disclosure of consultation outcomes However, further work and more support is needed for enhanced continuous consultation and participation of all key stakeholders in the preparation and implementation of the REDD+ strategy, particularly of women and forest-dependent communities, which need to be empowered.
 A variety of information sharing activities and means for improving access to information have been undertaken so far, however further work is needed in this area particularly when the studies under component 2 are finalized and work on the strategy is advanced.
-Regarding public disclosure, project-related information has been made available in Arabic and English, on Sudan's REDD+ website (www.reddsudan.org), state level and national radio stations and TV channels, as well as social media such as Facebook and YouTube.
+Regarding public disclosure, project-related information has been made available in Arabic and English, on Sudan's REDD+ website ( www.reddsudan.org ), state level and national radio stations and TV channels, as well as social media such as Facebook and YouTube.